Rocket.Net vs WP Engine Hosting Comparison In 2025

 Rocket Cloudflare Enterprise features

-This is good because most of your website traffic goes through Cloudflare CDN servers instead of the hosting server.
-Using rocket-net, you don’t need WordPress security, cache, image optimization, or any other plugin.
+Using Rocket.Net, you don’t need WordPress security, cache, image optimization, or any other plugin.
 And it’s not just for CDN or security reasons; you’ll get helpful enterprise features, such as:

-• Argo Smart Routing: Argo can significantly reduce latency and improve speed handling requests through Cloudflare’s network (using the fastest routes).
+• Argo Smart Routing: Argo can significantly reduce latency and improve speed when handling requests through Cloudflare’s network (using the fastest routes).

-• Image Optimization: RocketNet enhances images and removes attributes without losing quality using Cloudflare Polish and Mirage image optimization.
+• Image Optimization: Rocket optimizes images and removes unnecessary attributes without compromising quality, utilizing Cloudflare’s Polish and Mirage image optimization.
 You do not need to use image optimization plugins.

 • Load Balancing and Prioritized Routing: Cloudflare’s load balancing is a subscription-based feature that supports various mechanisms for traffic distribution.
 The result is lower latency and faster routines on each server.
 Prioritized routing helps reduce traffic overload, peaks, and outages.